Help Center/ Cloud Search Service/ Troubleshooting/ Clusters/ "Bulk Reject" Is Displayed for an Elasticsearch Cluster

 When you configure the total_shards_per_node parameter, reserve some buffer space to avoid shard allocation failures caused by machine faults.
 For example, if there are 10 servers and the index has 20 shards, the value of total_shards_per_node must be greater than 2.

-Use the index template to set the number of shards on each node.
+2. Before creating indexes, configure an index template to specify the quantity of index shards on each node.

 PUT _template/<template_name>